Prescription Drug Abuse

 - Keep track of refill dates and amounts.

-The Arkansas Office of Alcohol and Drug Abuse Prevention of the Division of Behavioral Health Services can advise Arkansans of drug-prevention services and resources available in each county.
-That office may be reached at 501.686.9030.
+The Arkansas Department of Human Services Division of Behavioral Health Services can advise Arkansans of drug-prevention services and resources available in each county.
+That office may be reached at 501-686-9030.

 Mobile Office Takebacks